mayank-324/ollama/README.md

 ---
 ## Usage
 ### Step 1: Run the Ollama Model
 This extension uses the deepseek-r1:1.5b model by default.
-If you want to use a different model, you'll need to change the model name in the extension configuration file.
+If you want to use a different model, you'll need to change the model name in the extension settings page.

 After installing Ollama, open your terminal or command line.